Frequently Asked Questions (FAQs)

 Applicants must achieve a scaled score of 80 or higher on the MPRE.
 A passing MPRE score does not grow stale or expire.
 The applicant's certified score must be received by the Board no later than one year after the date of written notification to the applicant of passing the bar examination.
 No applicant can be admitted to practice until having passed the MPRE.
 It is the applicants' responsibility to have a certified MPRE score reported to Missouri by NCBE.

 A separate application is required for the MPRE, and it must be submitted to NCBE.
 Applicants may register for the MPRE online at www.ncbex.org.
-Paper application forms may be obtained by calling (319) 341-2500.
 The MPRE is administered three times a year (March, August, and November) at testing centers in several cities throughout the United States.
 Applicants may take the MPRE at any testing center (not just a Missouri center).
-An applicant need not have graduated from law school prior to taking the MPRE, and the MPRE may be taken an unlimited number of times.Back to FAQ
+An applicant need not have graduated from law school prior to taking the MPRE, and the MPRE may be taken an unlimited number of times.Back to TOP

 When can I attend the Missouri annual law update program?

 You can attend no earlier than 12 months prior to the date you properly submit your application for admission and must be in compliance no later than 90 days after the date of written notification that your character and fitness has been approved.Back to TOP

 Where can I find a schedule for the Missouri Annual Law Update program?

 Go to the Missouri Bar website to see the schedule and then contact the MCLE Department of The Missouri Bar at (573) 638-2233.
 Be sure to explain you are taking the course as a pre-admission requirement under Rule 8.10.Back to TOP